DHTMLX/docs-suite/docs/chart/usage.md

 ---
 sidebar_label: Work with Chart
 title: JavaScript Chart - Work with Chart
 description: You can explore how to work with Chart in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # Work with Chart